leo007er1/MascOS/README.md

 ![MascOS shell with the ls and fetch command](./Showcase/MascOSShell.jpeg)

 ## Current situation of the project
-The latest version shouldn't have bugs anymore or just a few, since I fixed every one of those I have found.
+The latest version shouldn't has bugs but I did fix every one of those I have found.
 MS DOS programs can *theoretically* run on this not so good operating system, but keep in mind I haven't tested anything and I haven't implemented everything needed for those programs to behave without issues.
 The "stable" version doesn't have FAT12 and it's there for no reason, other than boosting my energy when I see how much progress I have made since I began this project.

 I have tried to boot MascOS with a floppy disk(3.5 inch, 1.44MB) from an external usb floppy drive, and it worked almost flawlessly.
 It was tested on a Toshiba NB250 laptop.